highfidelity/hifi-content/usefulUtilities/statusIndicator/README.md

 * During development and local testing, this REQUEST_URL was `http://localhost:3305/`

-Once `secrets.json` is set up, run `<statusIndicator root>/hifiScript/statusIndicator.js` in High Fidelity's Running scripts.
+Once `secrets.json` is set up, run `<statusIndicator root>/hifiScript/statusIndicator.js` in High Fidelity's Running Scripts.

 Note that this is not necessary if you are using Simplified UI; Simplified UI includes "Simplified Status Indicator" functionality.